-Nylon padlocks have a lightweight nylon body with steel shackle that's ideal for industrial environments.
-It’s also plastic, non-conductive and non-sparking making it great for electrical and indoor applications.
+Nylon padlocks have a lightweight nylon body with either a steel or nylon shackle that's ideal for industrial environments.
+The nylon padlocks with nylon shackle are plastic, non-conductive and non-sparking making it great for electrical and indoor applications.

 Steel padlocks are made with reinforced laminated steel that withstands severe physical abuse and a hardened steel shackle with individually coated body plates for superior rust protection.